-One species recorded, the Great Hornbill (Buceros bicornis), is listed as "Near Threatened" by IUCN global threat status.
+One species recorded, the Great Hornbill (Buceros bicornis), is listed as "Near Threatened" by the IUCN's Red List assessment (IUCN, 2008).

-As only five observation days were spend in the field it can be assumed that significantly more species occur in this forest.
-Several of the observed bird species such as the Great Hornbill (Buceros bicornis), Wreathed Hornbill (Aceros undulatus), Abbot's Babbler (Malaconcincla abbotti), or Chestnut-headed Tesia (Tesia castaneocoronata) typically inhabit primary forest, it can be assumed therefore that many more species of birds and mammals occur in the less disturbed forest blocks in this region.
+As only five observation days were spent in the field it can be assumed that significantly more species occur in this forestthan seen.
+Several of the observed bird species such as the Great Hornbill (Buceros bicornis), Wreathed Hornbill (Aceros undulatus), Abbot's Babbler (Malaconcincla abbotti), or Chestnut-headed Tesia (Tesia castaneocoronata) typically inhabit primary forest.
+Therefore, many more species of birds and mammals occur in the less disturbed forest blocks in this region.